Beginner's Guide to OpenTelemetry & Django (2026)

 opentelemetry-bootstrap --action=install

-Now you need to run the following three commands to prepare the sample Django application.
+You need to run the following commands to prepare the Django application for usage:

 a.
 This command is used to perform the initial database migration.
 You will only need to run this the very first time you deploy your app.